XRPLF/xrpl-dev-portal/content/tutorials/quickstart/authorize-minter.md

+---
+html: authorize-minter.html
+parent: xrpl-quickstart.html
+blurb: Authorize another account to mint tokens on your behalf.
+labels:
+  - Accounts
+  - Quickstart
+  - NFTokens
+  - XRP
+---

 # Assign an Authorized Minter

 You can assign another account permission to mint NFTokens for you.